earthly/website/blog/_posts/2023-04-21-more-on-python-data-classes.md

 print(f"% Improvement: {(t2-t1)/t2*100:.2f}")
 ~~~

-I'm using Python 3.10.8 on Ubuntu 22.04 LTS, and the results suggest that the attribute access — with slots — is about 28.71% faster.
+I'm running Python 3.10.8 on Ubuntu 22.04 LTS, and the results suggest that the attribute access — with slots — is about 28.71% faster.

 ~~~{ caption="Output"}
 Access time with slots: 0.08